Steels and coatings for hot forming:

 - Materials: Our portfolio of hot forming steels includes hot-rolled, cold-rolled and coated MBW® manganese-boron steels and the high-strength, high ductility, AS-coated composite tribond®.

-- Tailored tempering: Established and patented process for hot forming that makes it possible to integrate different, precisely controlled elongation and strength properties into different areas of the same monolithic part.
+- Process: Established and patented tailored tempering process for hot forming that makes it possible to integrate different, precisely controlled elongation and strength properties into different areas of the same monolithic part.